Texas, Social Media, and Pickup Basketball

 But, let’s face it…going viral and playing like this, is not in the cards for most of us, myself included.
 So, what can we do?
 We can ignore reality (see below) or we can focus on what we are good at.

 On the basketball court, I have two things going for me: I hustle and I’m fairly tall.
 The former helps because, since I’m running around a lot, I can usually grab some loose balls and get to the few areas on the court that I feel comfortable shooting from.
 Since I’m around 6 foot, three inches tall, I can rebound pretty well and play passable defense.
 What I DO NOT do is toss up a bunch of three-pointers or drive to the basket since both my long range shooting and my dribbling skills are suspect at best.
+Now you don’t have to be tall though if you want to play basketball.
+Spud Webb was a basketball player and he wasn’t very tall.
+You might now be thinking how tall was spud webb, well the answer is 5 foot, 7 inches.

 When it comes my work on behalf of the Harvard Business School (HBS), I follow the same strategies I do on the basketball court: I focus on what I’m good at, as opposed to trying to be something I’m not (for example, I don’t try to “talk” like a millennial or post amusing memes that have nothing to do with HBS).
 What I DO believe I excel at is using data (we collect information–year of graduation, interests, city and state of residence–for all the alumni we interact with on social media) to develop and sustain strong digital relationships with our alumni.